eugenesiow/LLM-Insights/infrastructure/hardware/README.md

 Inference workloads vary, so GPU utilization varies quite widely as well.
 Pre-training on the other hand will definitely run close to full load and put your GPU utilization close to 100% all-the-time.

 <u>Safe GPU temperatures at full load.</u> GPU temperatures on my team's pre-training workload varies in the **66-72C** range on A100s and slightly hotter at **70-75C** on H100s.
 This is assuming your DC is run at around 24C.
-All these are good signs that we aren't shortening the life of your GPUs by running them too hot.
+All these are good signs that you aren't shortening the life of your GPUs by running them too hot.

 <u>Thermal throttling and shutdown temperatures.</u> Nvidia GPUs supposedly can run up to 100C but I think you really only want to run them up to 80C max.
 GPUs will **start to throttle past 80C**, specifically about 83C for A100s and H100s.
 Usually **thermal shutdown occurs at about 90-92C** and this can be considered the maximum operating temperature (T_limit) for the GPU.